There are two aspects of starting a blog :

-Now, it can be true or may be metaphorically suiting the point you’re trying to make or emotion you want to evoke.
+Now, it can be true or maybe metaphorically suit the point you’re trying to make or the emotion you want to evoke.

 However, it definitely should be in the context of the blog and must serve the purpose at the point.

 Questioning The Reader

 Asking the right questions is always effective in proving a point or getting the readers where you want to.